Group Social Skills Training-Adolescents (Ages 14-17)

 Week 5: Choosing Appropriate Friends

-Week 6: Appropriate Use of Humor
+Week 6: Appropriate Use of Sarcasm and Humor

 Week 7: Peer Entry 1: Entering a Conversation